garrandall/popular-music-data/tracks/monster-fred-schneider.md

 Take that monster! take that monster!
 Take it! take it! take that you awful thing!
-Take that aaah! take that aaah!
+Take that ah! take that ah!
 Take it! take it! take that you naughty thing!

 And they don't wear pants on the other side of france